 I also do not work with minors (under the age of 18 years old) [6] or families, although on occasion, I have helped some clients who are already engaged in individual therapy to speak with a family member.
 My role, however, is simply to serve as a facilitator of healthy communication.
 In other rare circumstances, it may be important to speak with a family member to better understand a client’s developmental stages in order to ensure that there’s not another underlying condition if the client is showing signs of that and has reported other things to me in session.

 [1] Stockholm syndrome is a psychological condition that occurs when a person who has been subjected to some form of abuse identifies and attaches or bonds, positively with his or her abuser.
 This syndrome was originally observed when hostages who were kidnapped not only bonded with their kidnappers, but also “fell in love” with them as a result of the infamous bank robbery and six-day stand-off with police in Stockholm, Sweden.
 Several of the bank employees decided not to testify against their captors and even raised money for their defense.
 Note, however, that this is not a case of real love or even “common love”.
-It’s a situation that involves an emotional and psychological defensive strategy where a person who, in their attempt to survive a very traumatic situation, is so fearful of the loss of their life and personal safety, that they cope, in the moment, by seeking to identify with the offender’s actions as simply “human” and even have empathy and compassion for him or her to the point of defending his or her actions.
+It’s a situation that involves an emotional and psychological defensive strategy where a person who, in their attempt to survive a very traumatic situation, is so fearful of the loss of his or her life and personal safety, that he or she copes, in the moment, by seeking to identify with the offender’s actions as simply “human” and even have empathy and compassion for him or her to the point of defending his or her actions.
 Yet, it’s not out of “wishing the offender well” as in the case of forgiveness or love.
-It’s a matter of survival and fear of their own “secret wish to harm the offender” or their own “capacity to do the same”, which is a result of their own unconscious anger.
+It’s a matter of survival and fear of their own “secret wish to harm the offender” or his or her own “capacity to do the same”, which is a result of his or her own unconscious anger.

 [2] The term Complex PTSD (CPTSD) refers to the fact that the cause of the PTSD is not one isolated event but involves many events over a long time (such as child abuse throughout childhood).
 Richmond, R. (1997-2022).
 Trauma – and PTSD.
 A Guide to Psychology and its Practice.
 Retrieved on January 14, 2023, from https://www.guidetopsychology.com/ptsd.htm#Trauma.
 Copyright.© 1997-2022 Raymond Lloyd Richmond, Ph.D.
 Reproduced with adaptations with permission by Raymond Lloyd Richmond, Ph.D.